xinyue-carol/Bitcoin-Price-Trend-Prediction_GC/README.md

 The result from the voting system performs better than all the single methods, which give us the highest accuracy-92.57%

 # Summary
-Decision Tree, SVM, and Neural net works are all works very well on our high dimensional bitcoin price data set, they all give a good classification on the gain or lost on the future bitcoin price.
-The Voting system that built with all those high performance methods can achieve a better performance compare to each single one.
+Decision Tree, SVM, and Neural networks are all works very well on our high dimensional bitcoin price data set, they all give a good classification on the gain or loss on the future bitcoin price.
+The Voting system built with all those high-performance methods can achieve a better performance compared to every single one.
-Choosing a method that fits the dataset’s feature and goal is the key to built a good performance model.\
+Choosing a method that fits the dataset’s feature and goal is the key to building a good performance model.\
-For the futhure improvement, the model can include more sentimental features,for example,bitcoin and crypto currency related news, big influencer’s opinions ,twitters idea or personal security position.
+For further improvement, the model can include more sentimental features, for example, bitcoin and crypto currency-related news, big influencer’s opinions, twitters idea, or personal security position.
 It might be also helpful to include more detailed bitcoin trending data.

 # Reference
 https://en.wikipedia.org/wiki/Multilayer_perceptron \